top of page

 Most of us want to feel accepted.
 We want to feel comfortable.
 We want to feel that we belong.

-The irony is that almost every experienced dancer I know has lived some version of that same story, including many who today appear completely at ease on the dance floor.
+That is why I never assume that someone's fear of dancing is really about learning steps.
+Almost every experienced dancer I know has lived some version of that same story, even if today they appear completely at ease on the dance floor.

 Related Reading